TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

   construct the Wannier functions.
 For this step, see either sections :ref:`conversion`, or the extensive :download:`dmftproj manual<images_scripts/TutorialDmftproj.pdf>`.

-In order to do charge self-consistent calculations, we have to tell the band structure program about the changes in the charge density due to correlation effects.
 In the following, we discuss how to use the :ref:`TRIQS <triqslibs:welcome>` tools in combination with the :program:`Wien2k` program.

 We can use the DMFT script as introduced in section :ref:`singleshot`,